Community Grant Program

-In addition to distributing $99,400 to 16 organizations through our Community Grant Program, we also donated $164,000 to six other non-profit organizations earlier this year.
+In addition to distributing $99,400 to 16 organizations through our Community Grant Program, we also donated $164,000 to six other non-profit organizations in 2018.
 The Organic Farm School and South Whidbey School Farm received monies from multi-year grants given before Goosefoot’s charitable giving program was formalized in early 2017.
 South Whidbey at Home, Whidbey Camano Land Trust, Whidbey Island Nourishes, and Whidbey Watershed Stewards all receive annual funding in their capacity as supported organizations of Goosefoot.
 As such, each group appoints two members to the Goosefoot board of directors to contribute valuable experience on how to best direct the organization’s philanthropy to fulfill its mission on South Whidbey.

 CADA to create a pilot youth assistance program.